syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## ItemAdded
-The ['ItemAddedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ItemAddedEventArgs.html) will triggers when the node or connector will be added to the ['Diagram'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html).The following code example explains how to create a ItemAddedEvent trigger.
+The ['ItemAddedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ItemAddedEventArgs.html) will be triggered when the node or connector will be added to the ['Diagram'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html).The following code example explains how to create a ItemAddedEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.ItemAdded += Diagram_ItemAdded;